 Couples Counselling

-Couples counselling can benefit all types of couples, whether you're neurotypical or neurodivergent, whether you’re in a new relationship or have been together for years.
-Couples counselling can be helpful if you and your partner are struggling and unhappy with your relationship.
-It can help you communicate better, understand each other’s perspective and experience, resolve conflict, repair your connection and build a stronger relationship.
+Couples counseling can benefit all types of couples, whether you're neurotypical or neurodivergent, whether you’re in a new relationship or have been together for years.
+Couples counseling can be helpful if you and your partner are struggling and unhappy with your relationship.
+It can help you communicate better, understand each other’s perspective and experience, resolve conflict, repair your connection, and build a stronger relationship.

-For couples who are neurodivergent, it is important that they have the opportunity to meet with a counsellor and therapist who has an understanding of neurodiversity.
+For couples who are neurodivergent, it is important that they have the opportunity to meet with a counselor and therapist who has an understanding of neurodiversity.

-Couples where one or both have ADHD or AuDHD, may not achieve the success they hope for in counselling if it is not delivered through a neurodivergent lens.
-ADHD brain-based symptoms, either not acknowledged, misinterpreted or not well managed, can interfere with the very behaviours that couples are often trying to change.
-With ADHD-adapted couple counselling, there is an emphasis on reframing behaviours and situations through an ADHD lens.
+Couples where one or both are ADHD or AuDHD, may not achieve the success they hope for in counseling if it is not delivered through a neurodivergent lens.
+Some ADHD brain-based behaviors, either not acknowledged, misinterpreted, or not well managed, can interfere with the very behaviors that couples are often trying to change.
+With ADHD-adapted couple counseling, there is an emphasis on reframing behaviors and situations through an ADHD lens.
 Couples then learn to respond to challenges in ways that are informed by ADHD.

 Common Struggles in Relationships Impacted by ADHD:

-Here are some benefits of couple counselling that you may experience.
+Here are some benefits of couple counseling that you may experience.

 Communicate Better

-A common goal for many couples starting couple counselling is to learn better communication with their partner.
+A common goal for many couples starting couple counseling is to learn better communication with their partner.
 Many couples struggle with communication, leading to misunderstandings, resentment, and conflict.
 This tends to be a major source of concern for couples where one or both members are neurodivergent.
-In neurodivergent couples where ADHD is present, if ADHD is not recognized, if ADHD symptoms are misinterpreted, or if symptoms are poorly managed, this can negatively impact communication and play a significant role in the couple’s distress.
-During counselling sessions, you'll learn how to communicate more effectively to express your needs and wants to your partner without causing hurt feelings or arguments.
-For couples where one or both have ADHD, you will gain new understanding and insight into how your neurobiology impacts communication and interactions with one another and then develop ADHD-informed strategies for change in the areas needed.
+In neurodivergent couples where one or both is ADHD, if this is not recognized, if ADHD behavior is misinterpreted, or if certain behavior is poorly managed, this can negatively impact communication and play a significant role in the couple’s distress.
+During counseling sessions, you'll learn how to communicate more effectively to express your needs and wants to your partner without causing hurt feelings or arguments.
+For couples where one or both are ADHD, you will gain new understanding and insight into how your neurobiology might be impacting communication and interactions with one another and then develop ADHD-informed strategies for change in the areas needed.

 Resolve Conflict